Application & Admission

 We will still accept applications after the deadlines for some programmes.
 However, priority will be given to applications received by the deadlines.

 We welcome applications from local and non-local applicants.
-Starting from 2019/20 intake cohort, a new definition of Non-local Students (NLS) which is provided by the Education Bureau (EDB) of the HKSAR will be adopted.
+Starting from 2019/20 intake cohort, a new definition of Non-local Students (NLS) which is provided by the Education Bureau (EDB) of the HKSAR has been adopted.
 Definition of local and non-local applicants is as listed here.

 To make direct enquiries on the definition of non-local students, please contact EDB (Email: firstname.lastname@example.org / Fax: (852) 2804 6499).